 Top strawberries with pudding mixture.

-Repeat layering 2 to 3 times depending on size of dish.
+Repeat layering 2 to 3 times depending on the size of the dish.

 Top with Whipped topping and a strawberry!